“OUR NATURE: FROM INDIVIDUAL TO COLLECTIVE”

 This work is so exciting, diverse and unpredictable that I hesitate to define ‘the benefits’, since they will be different for every person.
 But to give a flavour, some outcomes have been immediate and practical, such as a traumatised dog spontaneously experiencing healing when he was honoured in a NC.
 Others were visible only with time, for example a piece of land requested that that grapes be grown on it, saying it would support the wider agricultural project.
 It took four years for the landowner to get the permissions and financing to plant the vines.
 When she did, the vineyard flourished on the land and the project began to thrive.
 Through this method, nature has provided fresh perspectives on both personal and global issues.
 One woman experiencing difficulties in her relationship credits a NC with shifting the dynamic and enabling her to marry her partner.
 Another woman, having leaned into the support available from the earth, described how tensions in her family simply dropped away afterwards.
 A number of NCs have revealed spiritual insights about global environmental issues.
 At a more basic level, participants have often found it transformative simply to step into the paws, claws and roots of another being.
 Comments on NC work include: “inspirational, mind blowing”, “I left feeling enriched and ensouled” and “it has fundamentally changed my relationship with nature – I’m really grateful.”

 At the Serbian Intensive, all participants will have the opportunity to do a small-scale constellation about their relating with nature and to represent other-than-human beings.
 After that we will see what emerges within the group and together co-create the focus for deeper NC experiences.
 My intention is for our work to complement the constellations done within human family and national systems, to expand the field to the wider collective of all life and explore what nature can offer us, as well as what we can offer nature.
-Finding our right place in the web of life supports us and the life around us.
+Finding our right place in the web of life that supports us and the life around us.
 Moreover, it can reveal a bit more about what it is to be fully human.

 Melissa Roussopoulos has been working with Nature Constellations since 2005 to communicate with other-than-human beings.
 Whether our focus is the animals and plants we live with, our environmental projects, or wider ecological questions, this approach can reveal profound insights and solutions to guide our relating with the web of life all around us for the benefit of all.
 Through the process, we often learn more about ourselves.